miltorg/KingStation/pkg/apple/iOS/README.md

 Before you build the app, you'll need to download the provisioning profile you want to use for the app into the `apple` directory.
 Just drop it in there, and add the file name to the config.

-When RetroArch is built into an IPA, it will embed this provisioning profile into the IPA so you can just install the IPA right onto your phone.
+When KingStation is built into an IPA, it will embed this provisioning profile into the IPA so you can just install the IPA right onto your phone.

 ## Building

 After you've configured the right things, you're ready for building.
-You'll want to run these from the `apple` directory of the RetroArch project.
+You'll want to run these from the `apple` directory of the KingStation project.

 ### Emulator Cores